djvs/nec-pc-8801-type-a/README.md

 ![Screenshot of PCB](screenshot.png)

-USB/QMK atmega32u4 pcb for NEC PC 8801 (NEC vintage linear and possibly equivalent SMK) with added MX and Alps support.
+USB/QMK STM32F401RETx PCB for NEC PC 8801 Type A (Alps) with MX SMK/NEC switch support.
 Also with WS2812B addressable LED & buzzer support.

 Released without warranty, use at your own risk.
-Check your layout carefully too.
+Not ready for printing yet.

 PRs & feedback welcome!

 ---

-Dimensions: 405mm x 135.5mm
+Dimensions: 437mm x 131mm

 ---